 That being the case, once the Young Hydra has lost interest, save your game and scale the wall to the northeast.
 When you make it up in one piece, you can use the Scroll of Freedom of Movement on yourself should you belong to a class that can use it, or should you have the Use Magic Device skill.
 If so, you won’t be hindered by the Entangle spell ahead.
 Otherwise, you’ll just need to make a run for the crumbled wall where you can jump/climb/fall down via a Mobility check and hope the Red Cap’s attack rolls are low, and your Reflex Saves are high.
 If you killed the Ferocious Wolves earlier, once you make it down alive, you’re in the clear - except for the long, dangerous trip home, that is.

 There are many ways your escape can play out.
 If you have access to spells, you might be able to neutralize the Red Cap on the wall with Web, or distract it with a summon.
 If you’re a Rogue, maybe you can disarm the trap and evade the Red Cap?
 A warrior of quality might - with luck - defeat any one foe here save the Giant Flytrap.
-Haste and Expeditious Retreat may make it easier for you to escape on foot.
+Haste and Expeditious Retreat may make it easier for you to escape on foot (in one of our playthroughs, our Monk/Magus protagonist had a high enough Armor Class and damage output that they were able to fight their way through everything save the Giant Flytrap).
 With the Potions of Invisibility you get and a little luck, everybody should be able to make it out, however injured.
 Make your way home node by node and when you get back, attend to any business via the campaign map.
 Ideally this entire endeavor would have taken around three days, so barring any extremely poor planning, you shouldn’t have missed anything important.